ethereum/remix-ide/docs/run.md

 -   `Remix VM - Custom fork` : Forks a chain, at block number, and in an EVM version of your choice.
 (See below for more info about Forking)

--   `Injected Provider - provider name`: Connects Remix to an injected web3 provider.
+-   `Injected Provider - provider name`: Connects Remix to an injected web3 provider like Alchemy, Quicknode, or Moralis.
 The most common injected provider is `Metamask`.
+First, make sure your external node provider of choice is added as a network in Metamask and has enough funds to deploy.
+Once these two things are done, selected "Injected Provider" as your deployment environment, connect your wallet, and click "deploy".
+For more information, [see here](https://www.youtube.com/watch?v=U15XXqv8FmU).

 -   `Custom - External HTTP Provider`: Remix will connect to a remote node.
 You will need to provide the URL to the selected provider: geth, parity or any Ethereum client.
 This was previously called **Web3 Provider**.
 (See below for more info about External HTTP Provider)